Hattiesburg Public School District: Demographics

-2024-25 School Year
+2024–25 school year

 Hattiesburg Public Schools serves a total of 3,860 students.
 The gender distribution is relatively balanced, with 49.33% male and 50.67% female students.
 In terms of racial demographics, the student population is predominantly Black, comprising 85.36% of the total enrollment.
 Hispanic students make up 10.52%, while White students represent 3.52%.
 Asian, American Indian, and Pacific Islander students each account for less than 1% of the student body.